 Trump: I am very, very rich – richer than most people think

 Not everyone can add the status of wealth to their playbook unless you count the immeasurable wealth your loved ones and family bring to your bottom line.
-And for those who are heirs of the Kink of Kings and children of God, there are streets of gold waiting for them.
+And for those who are heirs of the King of Kings, streets of gold, pure as glass are waiting them.

 Trump: It’s going to be huuuugggge

 Think big.
 Add a few more comparatives and superlatives to your vocabulary.
 Two of Trump’s favorites, huge and bigly.
 And something is not just good or very good.
 It’s very, very, very good.
 Bigly: adverb: “It’s going to happen bigly.” -Donald J. Trump

 That hope resonates with me.
 I jumped aboard Trump’s boat [yacht] and have set sail for a period of idealism with hopes that as a nation we will strengthen our union.

 Trump says he started a movement to Make America Great Again, but it is the American people who will write the future.
 We must dream big and set goals for a future we envision.
 Trump will be at the front running interference, but we are the ones to write the future.